goehringlab/saibr_fiji_plugin/README.md

 A python implementation of the code is available [here](https://github.com/goehringlab/saibr_python)

+## Contact

+If you encounter any bugs with the plugin, please use the GitHub [issues form](https://github.com/goehringlab/saibr_fiji_plugin/issues)

+To share your experiences and any usage notes, please contact Nate Goehring (nate.goehring@crick.ac.uk)

 ## Citation

 If you use this method as part of a publication, please cite the following reference: